StephenBoulton/ProjectBizarre/README.md

 ----------------------------------------------------------------------------------
 Setting up Database

-1.Open MySQL Workbench
+1. Open MySQL Workbench
-2.Create a new schema
+2. Create a new schema
-3.name it 'projectBizarre'
+3. Name it 'projectBizarre'
-4.Give it a default collation of 'utf8 - default collation' 5.Click Apply twice
+4. Give it a default collation of 'utf8 - default collation'
+5. Click Apply twice

 ----------------------------------------------------------------------------------
 To send data to datasbe